 This is a windy river that begins in the San Juan Mountains in Southwest Colorado and ends in the Gulf of Mexico.
-The best fishing section of the river lies in the San Juan Mountains between the towns of Del Norte and South Fork.
+The best fishing section of the river lies in the San Juans between the towns of Del Norte and South Fork.

-This section offers up some of the best catches of the river.
-The best time to fish in the river are from June to July when fish hatches are in full swing.
+This section offers up some of the best catches of the Rio Grande River.
+The best time to fish in the river is from June to July when fish hatches are in full swing.

 2. Gore Creek

 Although this stream is relatively small, it is one of the best fishing destinations in Colorado.
-You can find lots of cutthroats, brooks, browns, and rainbows in this stream.
+You can find lots of cutthroats, brooks, browns, and rainbows in Gore Creek.

 3. Spinney Mountain Reservoir